-• identify the different Rotorcraft configurations and layouts
+- identify the different Rotorcraft configurations and layouts

 - estimate the performance of rotorcraft in:

 - o Hover

 - o Forward Flight

 - o Vertical Flight

 - determine the equations of motion of the rotor blades

 - determine the loads on the rotor hub

 - estimate the performance of rotor-powered vehicles.

-- determining the stability characteristics of a helicopter.
+- · determining the stability characteristics of a helicopter.

-• Apply knowledge of mathematics, statistics, natural science and engineering principles to broadly-defined problems.
+- Apply knowledge of mathematics, statistics, natural science and engineering principles to broadly-defined problems.
 Some of the knowledge will be informed by current developments in the subject of study.
-(B1)

-- Select and apply appropriate computational and analytical techniques to model broadly-defined problems, - recognising the limitations of the techniques employed.
+(B1) - Select and apply appropriate computational and analytical techniques to model broadly-defined problems, recognising the limitations of the techniques employed.
 (B3) - Apply an integrated or systems approach to the solution of broadly-defined problems.
-(B6)

-• Apply a comprehensive knowledge of mathematics, statistics, natural science and engineering principles to the solution of complex problems.
+(B6) - Apply a comprehensive knowledge of mathematics, statistics, natural science and engineering principles to the solution of complex problems.
 Much of the knowledge will be at the forefront of the particular subject of study and informed by a critical awareness of new developments and the wider context of engineering.
-(M1)

-• Formulate and analyse complex problems to reach substantiated conclusions.
+(M1) - Formulate and analyse complex problems to reach substantiated conclusions.
 This will involve evaluating available data using first principles of mathematics, statistics, natural science and engineering principles, and using engineering judgment to work with information that may be uncertain or incomplete, discussing the limitations of the techniques employed.
 (M2)

 Assessment: Assignment 1 (20%)

-Assignment 2 (10%)
+Assignment 2 (10%) Examination (70%)

-Examination (70%)

-Resit Assessment: Examination (Resit instrument) (100%)

-Assessment Descri ption: Assignment 1 (from Week 3 to Week 6)
+Assessment Description: Assignment 1 (from Week 3 to Week 6)

-Assignment 2 (from n Week 6 to Week 9)
+Assignment 2 (from Week 6 to Week 9)

 Final examination

-Moderation appro ach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit